Solving for tadpole coefficients in one-loop amplitudes: Introduction

 One-loop scattering amplitudes may be expanded in a sum of scalar integrals~\cite{pv,reduction,MasterIntegrals} multiplied by rational coefficients.
 This expansion arises explicitly in typical computational approaches, reviewed for example in \cite{Bern:2008ef}.
 The coefficients may be derived directly by reduction of Feynman integrals \cite{pv,reduction}, or they may be sought as solutions to linear equations taken from various singular limits, such as unitarity cuts, in an on-shell formalism \cite{unitarity}.
 Within the second approach, the coefficients can be found by applying ``generalized unitarity'' multi-cuts \cite{multicuts,Ossola:2006us,Ellis:2008ir}.
 Alternatively, since the master integrals are known explicitly and feature unique (poly)logarithms, they can also be distinguished by the usual unitarity cuts, which are double-cuts \cite{vanNeerven:1985xr}.
 One way to do this is by rewriting the measure of the cut integral in spinor variables, and then applying the residue theorem \cite{spinorint}.

-This procedure of spinor integration has been carried out in generality for theories with at most scalar masses, and analytic expressions for the coefficients of the scalar pentagon/box, triangle, and bubble integrals have been given \cite{coefficients}.
+This procedure of spinor integration has been carried out in generality for renormalizable theories with arbitrary massless particles and massive scalars, and analytic expressions for the coefficients of the scalar pentagon/box, triangle, and bubble integrals have been given \cite{coefficients}.
 However, the tadpole coefficients are missing, simply because they are obviously free of cuts in physical channels.
 Our note addresses this point.

 We find that we can solve for the tadpole coefficients in terms of the coefficients of higher-point integrals after introducing an auxiliary, unphysical propagator.
 The auxiliary loop integral then has two propagators, so we can apply unitarity cuts formally.
 The tadpole coefficient is accordingly related to the bubble coefficient of the auxiliary integral.
 Our result is a set of relations giving the tadpole coefficients in terms of the bubble coefficients of both the original and auxiliary integrals, and the triangle coefficients of the auxiliary integrals.
 It is interesting to consider whether this construction might have other applications.